Top Nuggets vs. Suns Players to Watch - Western Conference Semifinals Game 2

 Suns Players to Watch

-- Ayton is the Suns' top rebounder (10 per game), and he produces 18 points and 1.7 assists.
-His rebounding average ranks him ninth in the NBA.
+- Ayton is putting up a team-best 10 rebounds per game.
+And he is delivering 18 points and 1.7 assists, making 58.9% of his shots from the floor.

-- Booker is averaging a team-leading 27.8 points per game.
-And he is contributing 4.5 rebounds and 5.5 assists, making 49.4% of his shots from the floor and 35.1% from 3-point range, with 2.1 treys per contest.
+- Devin Booker is No. 1 on the Suns in scoring (27.8 points per game), and puts up 4.5 rebounds and 5.5 assists.
+He also averages 1 steal and 0.3 blocked shots.

-- The Suns get 29.1 points, 6.6 rebounds and 5 assists per game from Durant.
+- Durant is putting up 29.1 points, 6.6 rebounds and 5 assists per contest, making 56% of his shots from the field and 40.4% from 3-point range, with 2 triples per game.

-- Chris Paul is the Suns' top assist man (8.9 per game), and he averages 13.9 points and 4.3 rebounds.
-His assist average ranks him fourth in the league.
+- Chris Paul paces the Suns in assists (8.9 per game), and produces 13.9 points and 4.3 rebounds.
+He also averages 1.5 steals (ninth in league) and 0.4 blocked shots.

 Top Performers (Last 10 Games)